-The official departmental requirements for the MS, MA and PhD degrees are available upon request from the Department of Mathematics or can be accessed on the Mathematics Department website.
+The official departmental requirements for the MA, MS and PhD degrees are available upon request from the Department of Mathematics.
 The following description serves as a guideline.
 Every student's course of study must be approved in consultation with a designated departmental adviser.

 Master of Arts in Mathematics

 This degree requires completion of 45 quarter hours of graduate- level courses, including 12 hours of approved mathematics courses at the 4000 level.
 At most 10 hours of courses from another university may count toward the degree.
 No thesis is required.

 Master of Science in Mathematics